trovit/fun-with-sass/README.md

 # Fun with Sass

-This is a project to practice Sass basics in a mob with yout team to discover what Sass can offer to you and find out if it's valuable for your styles use cases.
+This is a project to practice Sass basics in a mob with your team to discover what Sass can offer to you and find out if it's valuable for your styles use cases.

 ## Requierements
 * Last node.js LTS version.